codelamp/codelamp.github.io/_posts/2016-01-01-designing-a-javascript-system.md

 This means that across `salmonOfDoubt` and `h2g2` the pages array is the same.

 This is a fundamental difference between many class-based languages and JavaScript.
-When you define properties for the "structures" that you will derived instances from, in the class world, these properties are recreated for each instance of the class.
+When you define properties for the "structures" that you will derived instances from, in the class world, these properties are recreated for each instance of the class (unless statically defined).
 In JavaScript, they are just one-off properties attached to an object, and these properties are inherited down the prototype chain.

 You can obviously fix this issue in JavaScript, by doing anything similar to the following: